serkosal/learn-opengl/README.md

 # Learn openGL
 The openGL project based on tutorials from https://learnopengl.com/

+Now this repository is deprecated check out new one https://github.com/serkosal/skgl/

 ## How to build
 go to the directory src/ and run the following command: